 Federal Direct PLUS Loan.
 Parents of dependent undergraduate students may be eligible to borrow up to Villanova's cost of education minus estimated financial assistance.
-Eligibility for this loan is based on creditworthiness and the interest rate currently is fixed at 7.21%.
+Eligibility for this loan is based on creditworthiness and the interest rate currently is fixed at 7%.
 The Federal Direct PLUS Master Promissory Note can be obtained from the U.S. Department of Education at www.studentloans.gov.
-A Villanova University PLUS Application and the FAFSA must also be completed.
-An origination fee of 4.288% will be charged on each loan.
+A FAFSA must also be completed.
+An origination fee of 4.276% for first disbursements between 10/1/2016 and 10/1/2017 and 4.264% for disbursements on or after 10/1/2017 and before 10/1/2018 will be charged on each loan.
 The fee goes to the government to help reduce the cost of the loan program.